hdmifish/petal/README.md

 A friendly, practical, discord bot.

 ## Returning Users
 I keep an expanded changelog with every commit.
-If you need more than the short commit message to see what was changed.
+If you need more than the short commit message to see what was changed, that would be a good place to look.

 **Warning:** includes stream of consciousness content that may confuse or annoy the reader